The short answer

 A practical budget recommendation

-For a Utah small business with a simple existing website, I would budget this way:
+For a Utah business with a simple existing website, I would budget this way:

-• $1,000: a lean 1-4 page rebuild when the offer is clear and the site does not need complex features.
+- $1,000: a lean 1-4 page revamp when the offer is clear and the site does not need complex features.

-Freehold Sites is built for the first two buckets: small businesses that do not need a giant agency process, but do need a website that looks professional, says the right thing, and is not trapped inside another rented builder.
+Freehold Sites is built for the first two buckets: businesses that need a professional first website or a lean revamp, but do not need a giant agency process.
+The site should look professional, say the right thing, handle focused ecommerce when needed, and avoid trapping the owner inside another rented builder.

 Want a price read on your current site?

 Send the URL.
-We will tell you whether a lean rebuild makes sense, whether you should stay on your current platform, and what the first SEO fixes should be.
+We will tell you whether a lean revamp makes sense, whether you should stay on your current platform, and what the first SEO fixes should be.

 Is $1,000 too much if Wix or Squarespace is cheaper?